 Since Herbert Armstrong died in 1986, many individuals have contributed to the disunity and scattering of the church after the same manner as did the doctrinal issues raised by the Tkach group.
 This subject that we are going to go into is one of those doctrinal issues, and it looks into the subject of going out to eat on the Sabbath.

 An article appeared on the Internet and then was mailed to many without any request required.
 I know I received one, and I never asked for it, but that article triggered this subject.
-I read the article and I was immediately unimpressed.
-As far as I know, we lost maybe one person, but the subject is a good vehicle for instruction for understanding certain important principles.
+I read the article, and I was immediately unimpressed.
+As far as I know, Church of the Great God lost maybe one person to it, but the subject is a good vehicle for instruction for understanding certain important principles.

 First: The disunity of the church of God.

 Second: The disunity in discerning the intent of God's law.

 Third: Where does the Bible show God has appointed to make policy by discerning God's intent?